Toilet tank repair

 5. If the water level drops or the toilet refills by itself, repeat the dye test and inspect the flush valve seat again.

-A good result: A steady tank level, dry exterior, and strong repeated flushes confirm the repair.
+A good result: A steady tank level, dry outside, and strong repeated flushes mean the repair is holding.

 If not: If the tank still loses water, do not keep swapping random parts.
 The remaining issue is usually fit, seat damage, chain tension, fill level, or a hidden crack.